 Domestic Violence Task Force

 The Domestic Violence Task Force is a group of prosecutors who specifically handle repeated assaults involving violations of protective orders and assaults involving choking.
 The Domestic Violence Task Force prosecutors work under the supervision of our Criminal Child Abuse Unit prosecutors.
-The Task Force is under the Special Crimes Division, which District Attorney LaHood created in an effort to curtail the critical on-going problem in Bexar County of Domestic Violence.
+The Task Force is under the Special Crimes Division.